PythonCoderUnicorn/blogdown2/content/about/header/index.md

 <!-- this is a subheadline -->
 I'm from 🇨🇦
 and love data science!
+I code in R and Python 🐍 also make R hexagon logos for packages.

-You have landed on my blog portfolio, thanks for showing up.
+You have landed on my blog portfolio. 🦄